 Self-driving Slow Down

 The net result of all this concern is a push from engineers, safety advocates and even automakers themselves to urge restraint in the development and deployment of the most vulnerable types of vehicles – those that are autonomous.

 Is it already too late?
 Tesla’s autopilot, which enables its cars to automatically steer, change lanes and adjust speed in response to traffic, is already in use.
 This has led NHTSA’s Mark Rosekind to say that contrary to the fears expressed by some, he sees self-driving cars as saving as many as 30,000 lives a year from highway deaths.

-Meanwhile General Motors says it wants to deploy self-driving cars within a few years and Alphabet Inc.’s (NASDAQ:GOOGC) Google is asking Congress to let NHTSA grant permission for the company to sell cars without steering wheels or pedals.
+Meanwhile General Motors says it wants to deploy self-driving cars within a few years and Alphabet Inc.’s (NASDAQ:GOOGB) Google is asking Congress to let NHTSA grant permission for the company to sell cars without steering wheels or pedals.